-Running Facebook ads can be a total came changer for your book career, but it can also be a big waste of time and money if you don’t know what you’re doing.
+Running Facebook ads can be a total game changer for your book career, but it can also be a big waste of time and money if you don’t know what you’re doing.
 Over the last few years, we’ve worked with a ton of authors and publishers, but one question we get almost daily is this: “Is running ads on Facebook the same thing as boosting a post?”
 I’d like to give a very Facebook answer and say, “it’s complicated.”
 (Read on, it’s really not that complicated.)

 To the naked eye, ads and boosted posts look the same—your readers will barely be able to tell the difference—but to you (the person purchasing the advertisement), they are quite different.